Templehof/comeon/README.md

 3 Error handling.
 Some basic error handling is implemented in async functions using try-catch blocks.
 It could be further improved by creating custom error components that would wrap the async functions.
 Moreover, error-modal component could be added for a customised error message pop-up screen instead of using alert.

-### Issue
-I wasn't quite sure how to enable mobile layout of the game screen as it sees to be passed with the application data ?
-For now I just made the full screen mode in the desktop with the button to go back.
-Mobile view of the game screen isn't breaking anything but is not quite usable unless the screen is rotated.

 ### Other notes

 I tried to use minimum of libraries from the React ecosystem.
 Redux and reducers could be used, although I think it would be an overkill for this scale and the code would be a bit less readable.
 However, for a larger scale, with additional features Redux would be a good choice.